eurosky-social/u-haul/README.md

 1. Check your email for the PLC token
 2. Enter the token on the status page
+3. **Save your rotation key** - displayed on the status page (copy and store securely)
-3. ⚠️ **This is the point of no return** - your DID will be updated to point to the new PDS
+4. ⚠️ **This is the point of no return** - your DID will be updated to point to the new PDS
-4. The migration will automatically complete by activating the new account
+5. The migration will automatically complete by activating the new account

+**About Rotation Keys:**
+The rotation key is an account recovery mechanism.
+It allows you to revert your DID back to the old PDS if something goes wrong.
+Store it securely - you won't be able to retrieve it later.
+See [Backup and Rotation Keys Documentation](docs/BACKUP_AND_ROTATION_KEYS.md) for details.

 ### Migration URLs